mgajda/less-arbitrary/towards-better-union.md

 The other principle corresponds to **correct operation**.
-It implies that having operations regarded on types, we can find a minimal set of types that assure correct operation om the case of unexpected errors.
+It implies that having operations regarded on types, we can find a minimal set of types that assure correct operation in the case of unexpected errors.

 Indeed we want to apply this theory to infer a type definition from a finite set of examples.
 We also seek to generalize it to infinite